September 01, 2024

 At first glance, the idea of something being both a particle and a wave seems counterintuitive.
 After all, waves in water and particles of rock appear entirely distinct.
 Yet, physicists didn’t arbitrarily combine these concepts.
 Instead, they were led to this dual nature through a series of incremental discoveries, piecing together evidence like a complex puzzle.

-The first serious suggestion of the dual nature of light came from Albert Einstein in 1905, building on earlier ideas from Max Planck.
-Planck had attempted to explain the colors of light emitted by hot objects, such as a light bulb filament, but his explanation required a radical assumption.
 He proposed that these objects were made up of oscillators that could only emit light in discrete chunks, or quanta, of energy dependent on the light's frequency.
 Though Planck was uneasy with this concept, Einstein expanded on it, proposing that light itself, traditionally understood as a wave, also behaved as a stream of particles—later known as photons.

 Einstein’s theory, revolutionary in its implications, explained phenomena like the photoelectric effect, where light shining on a metal surface ejects electrons.
 Even those who initially resisted the idea were eventually convinced by the overwhelming evidence.